9 Ways to Celebrate Christmas When Money is Tight

 Check out dollar stores and secondhand stores.

-You never know what treasures you’ll find while sifting through the items other people have decided to re-sell.
+You never know what treasures you’ll find.
 Second-hand stores can be great places to find like-new winter outfits for your kids, and dollar stores can be perfect for getting stocking stuffers, toys, board games, and cheap wrapping supplies.
 You’ll find your money stretches a lot further this holiday season if you start at the places already offering deep discounts.

 Make your own ornaments.